li-anrunze/li-anrunze.github.io/_pages/about.md

 <img src='images/projects/p5/evidence1.png' width="100%" style="margin-bottom:0.5em;">

 <h2 style="text-align: center; margin-top: 0.5em; margin-bottom: 1em; text-decoration: underline; color: black;">2.
 Problems</h2>
-<i class="fa fa-fw fa-comment" aria-hidden="true"></i> <strong>If the source of data is unreliable, or the quality of data is low and noisy, or the data are taken out of context or misinterpreted and abused in the process of processing and combining, even if the most advanced narrative techniques and splendid visualization methods are adopted, it is difficult to ensure the authority, rationality and scientificity of the content of the data story, and on the contrary, it will mislead readers' cognition of the facts of humanities and history.
-Therefore, how can we tell data stories that are as accurate as possible? </strong><br />
+<i class="fa fa-fw fa-comment" aria-hidden="true"></i> If the source of data is unreliable, or the quality of data is low and noisy, or the data are taken out of context or misinterpreted and abused in the process of processing and combining, even if the most advanced narrative techniques and splendid visualization methods are adopted, it is difficult to ensure the authority, rationality and scientificity of the content of the data story, and on the contrary, it will mislead readers' cognition of the facts of humanities and history. <strong>Therefore, how can we tell data stories that are as accurate as possible? </strong><br />

 <h2 style="text-align: center; margin-top: 0.5em; margin-bottom: 1em; text-decoration: underline; color: black;">3.
 Methodology & Findings</h2>
 <img src='images/projects/p5/evidence2.png' width="100%"><br /><br />